Welcome to our Staff Directory!

 Bev is primarily a watercolour artist who enjoys teaching and plein aire painting while travelling abroad.
 Her work is based upon drawings from art journals, photos, observation and imagination.
 Her hope is that anyone who views her paintings can experience the excitement and vision that she had while creating them.
 Bev as an artist, teacher and mentor, continues to grow, explore, experiment and learn through her own experiences and from her students.

-Art History Director
+Art History Consultant

 Brianne is the Art History Director for Artshine.
 She has both an undergraduate and graduate degree in Art History, receiving her Master's from Queen's University in 2017.